Dragodraki/GPU_Scaling_AspectRatio_Turn_OnOff/README.md

 # What for is "GPU_Scaling_AspectRatio_Turn_OnOff"?
-Should be able to toggle GPU-Scaling (Aspect-Ratio vs. Stretch) no mind whether you use a GPU from Nvidia, AMD or Intel and independent of whether full driver manager software is installed or only the driver.
+Should be able to toggle GPU-Scaling (Aspect-Ratio vs. Stretch) no mind whether you use a GPU from Nvidia, AMD or Intel and independent of whether full driver manager software is installed or the driver only.

 Many people said this wouldn't be possible - here I am to prove they were wrong ;)